edeliu2000/genome/README.md

 ## Genome Capabilities
--  Store, Version, Search Models Evaluations and Pipelines with the Genome Model and Evaluation Stores
+-  Store, Version, Search Model Evaluations and Pipelines with the Genome Model and Evaluation Stores
 -  Store, Version and Search Evaluations and Tests via the Evaluation Store API-s and framework
 -  Define model and ML pipelines with Compute and Sequencer
 -  Explain in *realtime* predictions of any model type, in particular: